Khongchai/21-day-sleep-journey-challenge/readme.md

-# POC for the sleep helper app "Yawwn"
+# POC for the sleep helper app "21 Days Sleep Journey Challenge"

 Currently, the app's responsiveness has been tested on only two devices: Pixel 5 & Nokia 9.